 KORE received a permit to drill the project in October 2021 from the USFS.
-Drilling can start in early July and KORE is planning a Phase 1 drill program.
+Drilling is permitted to start as early as September 2022.
 (See "Risk Factors").

 Managing COVID-19

 In March 2020 the World Health Organization declared coronavirus COVID-19 a global pandemic.
 This contagious disease outbreak, which has continued to spread, and any related adverse public health developments, has adversely affected workforces, economies, and financial markets globally.